tiddly-gittly/Browser-Extension-Tiddlywiki-Collector/README.md

-# Tiddlywiki Collector: A Browser Extension connect to NodeJS Version of Tiddlywiki or TidGi APP
+# TiddlyWiki Collector: A Browser Extension connect to NodeJS Version of TiddlyWiki or TidGi APP

 ## Features

 - Clip webpage, save as markdown or wikitext to your wiki.
 - Bookmark a webpage URI as a tiddler in your wiki.
 And show it in a browser sidebar.
+  - Search & View bookmarked tiddlers in browser.
+- Search your wiki from address bar.

 ## Browser Support